 The larger heat plate on a heat press (15″ is a typical size) means you can press more design area at once.
-For designs smaller than your iron heat plate, you’ll have to press one area at a time, press for full time, lift, move, press for full time, lift move, etc., until the whole design is done.
+For designs larger than your iron heat plate, you’ll have to press one area at a time, press for full time, lift, move, press for full time, lift move, etc., until the whole design is done.
 If you’re making items for yourself or gifts for family & friends, the time difference probably isn’t a big thing.
-But if you do this as a business—e.g you sell t-shirts, hoodies, onesies, book bags, stuffies, etc with your htv designs applied—having a heat press will translate into a considerable time savings over using an iron.
+But if you do this as a business—e.g. you sell t-shirts, hoodies, onesies, book bags, stuffies, etc. with your htv designs applied—having a heat press will translate into a considerable time savings over using an iron.
 It’s also easier and faster to get a consistent application when you press a whole design at once.

 If you have the room to store and use a heat press, and the money to spend on one, it’s a nice convenient tool to have.
 Many folks have one even though they aren’t in business.
 This one is very popular amongst Silhouette crafters.

 3) More HTV choice